abraemer/SpinSymmetry.jl/README.md

 # Features
 - Use `symmetrized_basis` to construct a collection of your symmetries.
 Provide as the first argument the system's size (and optionally magnetizaion block) and then follow with symmetry operations and their sector alternating.
 - Apply the symmetries to a state or an operator using `symmetrize_state` and `symmetrize_operator`
+- Find the size of the symmetry sector with `basissize`

 The symmetry operations supported are:
 - z-magnetization block (via `zbasis(N, k)`)